-LDSH301: Leadership Skills Development I
+LDSH301: Literature of Leadership

+Prerequisites: COMM135, ENGL115, and LDSH201.
 This course is designed to aid students in the development and application of leadership skills.
-Students perform an extensive examination and analysis of leadership literature and engage in specific leadership skills development activities, including mini-modules, role plays, and self-assessments.
-A comprehensive community service project intended to further develop and practice real-world leadership skills is a major component of the course.
+Students perform an extensive examination and analysis of leadership literature and engage in specific leadership skills development activities.
 Three hours of lecture.

-LDSH302: Leadership Skills Development II
+LDSH302: Leadership Practicum